smartsysbg/SmartWebDoc/docs/index.md

 SmartWEB and all its services are designed to operate with security as  core consideration.
 Along with the flexible architecture, the system enables enterprises for Industry 4.0 and digital transformation.

 ## Acknowledgments
 Our team every day uses high-quality software that is developed and maintained by people who respect freedom and who are generous with their time and energy.
-We sincerely thank the teams and individuals who develop the following open-source products.
+We sincerely thank the teams and individuals who develop the following open-source products. test

 #### Orchard CMS
 Orchard is a free, open-source, community-focused Content Management System built on the ASP.NET MVC platform.
 Orchard is built on a modern architecture that puts extensibility up-front, as its number one concern.
 All components in Orchard can be replaced or extended.
 Content is built from easily composable building blocks.
 Modules extend the system in a very decoupled fashion.
 A rich UI composition system completes the picture.
 Orchard is delivered under the .NET Foundation and licensed under a `New BSD license`, which is approved by the OSI.